 This next image is with the flavor grids removed, exposing the original cast iron burners, and the igniter.

-I removed the knobs for the three pairs of burners and the igniter, then removed the stainless steel panel held in place with four self-tapping stainless steel screws.
-The LNG supply is on the left, attached to the manifold supplying fuel to the three pairs of burners, then exits on the right to the Regal I side burner, shown in the second image, (below).
-You can also see the clever design Will Bruder came up with to level out the grill itself to offset the slope of the stainless steel enclosure!
+I removed the knobs for the three pairs of burners and the igniter, then removed the decorative stainless steel panel held in place with four self-tapping stainless steel screws attached to the stainless steel grill enclosure.
+The LNG supply is on the left, attached to the manifold supplying fuel to the three pairs of burners, then exiting on the right to the Regal I side burner, shown in the second image, (below).
+You can also see the clever design Will Bruder came up with to level out the grill itself to offset the slope of the stainless steel grill enclosure!

-In fact, it was the fantastic condition of the Regal I side burner that ultimately prompted me to go ahead and replace the aging components in the larger grill!
+In fact, it was the fantastic condition of the Regal I side burner that ultimately prompted me to go ahead and replace the aging components in the larger grill, (might as well keep them both looking great)!

 This next image, (below), is the same space with the grill frame removed, and before I gave it a very thorough scrubbing.
 I’ve also removed the cinder block segments and small sections of wire cloth I installed about four years ago, opting to improve ventilation with long coils of wire cloth wedged into the narrow gaps between the stainless steel enclosure and the CMU wall along the back.